 - Expand the “File Type” dropdown and choose “PDF (.pdf)”.

 Do not use export widgets or plugins, as they don’t preserve the tags needed for PDF accessibility.

 Editing Existing PDF Files

 If you don’t have access to the original file, use this guide to work with the PDF itself.
-Keep in mind that most of these adjustments can only be made to high-quality PDFs, as scanned PDFs can’t be made accessible without starting the process from scratch.
-You can check out this Adobe overview on what makes an accessible PDF.
-The following instructions are for making adjustments using a common software, Adobe Acrobat DC.
+Keep in mind that most of these adjustments can only be made to high-quality PDFs.
+Scanned PDFs can’t be made accessible without starting the process from scratch.
+If you aren’t sure if your PDF is high-quality, check this Adobe overview of the standards you should be looking for.

-The accessibility tool can be accessed from the toolbar on the right side menu or from the “Tools” tab located at the top of the page.
+The accessibility checker can be accessed from the toolbar on the right side menu or from the “Tools” tab located at the top of the page.

-Open the Accessibility tool and choose “Accessibility Check,” which will open a dialogue box.
-Choose “Start Checking” to run the check.
-A menu will appear on the left side of the screen with a list of issues.
-Non-issues will be followed by the word “Passed,” while issues needing attention will be preceded by small red or blue icons.
-More information about any of the items in this list can be found by right-clicking on the item, then clicking “Explain.”
-Solutions to the most common issues are listed below and you can check out the bottom of this page for more resources, including video walkthroughs.
+Open the Accessibility tool and choose “Accessibility Check”.
+In the dialogue box that opens, choose “Start Checking”.
+A menu will appear on the left side of the screen with a list of accessibility issues.
+Issues that aren’t found in your file will be followed by the word “Passed,” and issues that need attention will be preceded by small red or blue icons.

 Title and Language

 To fix issues with the document’s primary language and title, go to File > Properties.